BC Hockey makes full face protection mandatory at the Junior B level - Lake Country Calendar

 There’s been a learning curve in the VIJHL this season, as a result of the Panthers’s face shields.
 Byrne said there’s been some issues within the league over how rules and penalties are interpreted by the referees.

-“There’s been a feeeling that the rules are being called differently,” she said, adding it will be a topic at upcoming league meetings.
+“There’s been a feeling that the rules are being called differently,” she said, adding it will be a topic at upcoming league meetings.

+Panthers’ coach Brad Tippett said his players are now used to the face shields and the referees in the league had adapted as well.
+On Saturday night, he said one of his players was struck in the face by an inadvertent stick and continued to play as normal.

+“If he hadn’t been wearing that (shield) he might have lost some of his teeth,” Tippett said.

 editor@peninsulanewsreview.com